-Rental income derived from investment properties amounted to ₱1,731.01 million for the year ended December 31, 2021 (nil for the years ended December 31, 2020 and 2019) (see Note 14).
+Rental income derived from investment properties amounted to ₱4,494.01 million for the year ended December 31, 2022 and ₱1,731.01 million for the year ended December 31, 2021 (see Note 14).

-Property operations and maintenance costs arising from investment properties amounted to #277.49 million for the year ended December 31, 2021 (nil for the years ended December 31, 2020 and 2019) (see Note 17).
+Property operations and maintenance costs arising from investment properties amounted to ₱686.38 million for the year ended December 31, 2022 and ₱277.49 million for the year ended December 31, 2021 (see Note 17).

-There are no investment properties as of December 31, 2021 and 2020 that are pledged as security to liabilities.
+There are no investment properties as of December 31, 2022 and 2021 that are pledged as security to liabilities.
 The Company has no restrictions on the realizability of its investment properties.
 Except for contracts awarded, there are no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.